How to Buy the S&P 500 with CommSec

 However, they face higher fees and a less modern interface compared to alternatives like eToro, which offers more competitive pricing and a broader asset selection, making it a viable choice for those seeking better terms and a user-friendly platform.

-Bank Transfer POLi, Debit Card and Credit Card.
+Bank Transfer POLi, Debit Card and Credit Card

-3,000 Stocks, ETFs (including the S&P 500), Commodities and more.
+3,000 Stocks, ETFs (including the S&P 500) and more

 Australian Securities and Investments Commission (ASIC)